-Catch-All Email - is a feature that allows you to catch any emails sent to the misspelled or invalid email addresses (but correct domain name).
+Catch-all email - is a feature that allows you to catch any emails sent to misspelled or invalid email addresses (but correct domain name).
 For example, you have only one address email@example.com, but someone sent an email to firstname.lastname@example.org.
-Normally, this email would be lost, but with the Catch-All Email feature, you are able to catch all that was sent to you as long as the domain is spelled correctly.
+Normally, this message would be lost, but with the Catch-all email feature, you are able to receive any message that was sent to you as long as the domain is spelled correctly.

-In Hostinger Emails Catch-all can be found in the Emails → domain name → Forwarders page:
+Hostinger Emails catch-all feature can be found in the Emails → domain name → Forwarders page:

-You can read more about Catch-All Email at hPanel and cPanel here:
+You can read more about Catch-All on the different types of emails available at Hostinger here:

-Forwarders - is a feature that forwards emails from one of your addresses to absolutely any other email address (even from a different domain).
+Forwarders is a feature that sends automatically all incoming messages from one of your addresses to absolutely any other email address (even from a different domain).
 You are also able to save a copy of forwarded emails.
-In hPanel, you can find Forwarders under the Emails → domain name → Forwarders page:
+For Hostinger Email, you can find Forwarders under the Emails → domain name → Forwarders page:

-Email Aliases - is a feature that allows you to set alternative names for some of your email accounts.
+Email alias is a feature that allows you to set alternative names for your email account.
 For example, you have an email account named email@example.com, and you create 3 aliases for it: sales1, sales2, sales3.
 If your client sends you an email to one of these email accounts, that email will be forwarded to the main firstname.lastname@example.org account.

-In Hostinger Emails you can create an alias at the Emails → domain name → Email Alias page:
+For Hostinger Email, you can create an alias at the Emails → domain name → Email Alias page: